cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.md

 - Public incentivized testing of [`cyberd`](https://github.com/cybercongress/cyberd) and [ethereum contracts](https://github.com/cybercongress/aragon-claim-app) before mainnet
 - Demonstrating search with an experimental knowledge graph filled with useful cyberlinks
-- Up to 5% CYB distribution for professional validators who will participate in pre-genesis takeoff funding in ATOMs
+- Up to 6% CYB distribution for professional validators who will participate in pre-genesis takeoff funding depending on the amount of donated ATOMs
-- Up to 5% CYB distribution for participants of 4 disciplines depending on how much participants win from cyber•Congress
+- Up to 4% CYB distribution for participants of 6 disciplines depending on how much participants win from cyber•Congress

 > **!
 Important**

 In `euler-5` testnet we'll use special named **EUL** tokens against liquid **CYB** in mainnet and **GOL** tokens against **THC** governmence tokens.
-EUL tokens have minor value as they serve the basis for rewards calcualtion during the game.
-GOL tokens have tiny value as they will allow to gain some EUL during the game.
+EUL tokens have minor value as they serve the basis for rewards calculation during the game.
+GOL tokens have also tiny value as they will allow to gain some EUL during the game.
 GOL tokens serve (1) as a means to provide incentivized testing of ethereum contracts and (2) in order to protect faucet from spam.
 DO NOT spend significant funds for buying GOL during Test of Thrones & test~Auction and EUL over the counter.
 We'll burn GOL after `euler-5` testnet as well as reset accounts in `euler` experimental networks series.

 > **!
 Important**

 We can not guaranty that everything will goes as expected.
-Software can be vulnurable.
-So if something goes wrong cyber•Congress as organzer **has the full power** of deciding whether the game must be restarted **without any rewards** or restarted with **partial rewards** depending on curcumstances.
+Software can be vulnerable.
+So if something goes wrong cyber•Congress as organiser **has the full power** of deciding whether the game must be restarted **without any rewards** or restarted with **partial rewards** depending on circumstances.
 In this case we are going to count community opinion though.
+Please read carefully launch protocol in which we defined the rules of faults handling.

 In order to remove confusion here is the comparison table of the names for the stuff that will happen.